natecollins/scs28/README.md

 Encrypting-Decrypting
 -----------------------------

-You can encrypt a message into multiple decks using Shamir's Secret Sharing with the `--encrypt` flag.
+You can encrypt a message into multiple decks using Shamir's Secret Sharing with the `--encrypt` or `-E` flags.
 Also needed is a threshold flag `-t` and a total number of shares flag `-n`.
 The number of shares is how many separate decks will be created, and the threshold is how many of those decks are needed to re-create the original message.
 Max of 27 characters allowed in encrypted messages.

 Encrypting Examples:
 ```
 ./scs28.py --encrypt -t 2 -n 3 "Talk is cheap"
 3D 8C KC 10C 5S 4H 2C 8D 5H 10D 9H 6S 3S 3H AS 10S 9S 6D KS 4C KD 6C 5C AD 2D 9D 4S JH QC QD QH 6H AH 7D 10H 5D 7H 8H JD AC JC 9C 7S 2H 2S KH JS 8S 3C 7C QS 4D